pokryfka/thumbnailer-api/README.md

 returns a sized and cropped version of the image, cropped to the requested aspect ratio and size

+(results from fit method are not cached in CACHE_BUCKET)

 Supported URIs:

 - *s3://bucket/key* - [AWS S3](https://aws.amazon.com/s3/) object, example *s3://bucket_name/path/file.jpg*